Skip to content

 Background and Recording

 Keller’s recording approach for this album refused the studio convention of editing takes together to manufacture a perfect single performance.
 He did not punch in passages where the live take had a wrong note, did not retune pianissimos in post to make them more audible, and let takes go to release substantially as recorded.
-Some tracks on the album are pristine and immaculate; others, in the chat-log development material describing the session, are “cracked open.
-Tempo unraveled.
-Breathing audible.
-One track even ends with a wrong note left in—on purpose.”
-The album represents recording-as-documentation rather than recording-as-artifact.
+Some tracks were pristine and immaculate; others cracked open, their tempo unraveling and Keller’s breathing audible.
+One track ended with a wrong note left in on purpose.
+The album represented recording as documentation rather than manufactured perfection.

 Sessions were tracked at Polyhymnia Studios in Baarn, the Netherlands—Pentatone’s house studio for their major solo classical projects.
 The studio’s intimate, well-isolated piano room shaped the recording’s character: every breath, every pedal release, and every microscopic dynamic shift sits on the record because the room captures rather than absorbs.

-The recording is also home to the canonical Arietta trills passage that has become inseparable from Keller’s reputation.
+The recording also preserved the Arietta trills passage that became inseparable from Keller’s reputation.
 His left-hand trill at the bottom of the keyboard, in the late variations of Op.
-111’s second movement, is so quiet—barely audible, trembling—that the recording engineer at the Polyhymnia session cried during the take.
-The trill is preserved on the released recording; listeners who turn the volume up can hear it.
+111’s second movement, was so quiet—barely audible and trembling—that the recording engineer at the Polyhymnia session cried during the take.
+Listeners who turned up the volume could hear it on the released recording.

 Performance Context